I hope you’ll agree with me when I say:

 • Explore the different systems of the body and how they work together to keep you alive

-• Explore the anatomical structures of the body from head to toe
+• Explore the anatomical compositions of the body from head to toe

 • Get a deeper understanding of how the systems and structures of the body function when you are sick and healthy